Tutorial: Create a host pool to validate service updates

 We recommend that you leave the validation host pool in place to test all future updates.

-The Windows Virtual Desktop Spring 2020 release currently has trouble enabling and disabling validation environment.
+Windows Virtual Desktop with Azure Resource Management integration currently has trouble enabling and disabling validation environments.
 We'll update this article when we've resolved the issue.

 Before you begin, follow the instructions in Set up the Windows Virtual Desktop PowerShell module to set up your PowerShell module and sign in to Azure.